-❷ BRINGING STABILITY TO THE PEOPLE OF MADAGASCAR

-Political and socio-economic instability in Madagascar led to long-standing grievances in remote marginalized communities, diminished trust between the people and the Government, FAO, IOM, OHCHR, UNDP, UNESCO, UNFPA, and UNICEF helped initiate reforms in the security sector, promoted anti-corruption and justice institutions, encouraged dialogues among the people and the State, and provided targeted socio-economic support empowering marginalized communities to implement their peacebuilding and socio-economic priorities.
-Security situation in the targeted Deep South zones commenced to improve with the set-up of five aendarmerie posts and deployment of gendarmes trained on the usage of drones for monitoring banditry and similar crimes, along with dialogues between the communities and the security personnel, and support for inclusive development of community peace plans.
-Greater access to local tribunals and legal clinics enabled the communities to resolve over 350 disputes.
-At the national level, the first anti-corruption hub established in 2018 enabled more integrated investigation and prosecution of corruption cases.

-INTRODUCING STATE SERVICES IN UNCHARTED TERRITORY IN SOMALIA
+BRINGING STABILITY TO THE PEOPLE OF MADAGASCAR capacities for the delivery of basic services to the people.
+To improve infrastructure development services on the ground, Political and socio-economic instability in Madagascar led to federal funds were, for the first time, channeled through a new long-standing grievances in remote marginalized Federal Government system to state and district levels.
+Seen communities, diminished trust between the people and the as a high-risk intervention, this move into unchartered territory Government.
+FAO, IOM, OHCHR, UNDP, UNESCO, UNFPA, and has now brought an unprecedented change to the Somali UNICEF helped initiate reforms in the security sector, promoted people.
+The effective set-up of accountability mechanisms in anti-corruption and justice institutions, encouraged dialogues administrative and financial departments and the successful among the people and the State, and provided targeted linkages between the federal, state and district levels socio-economic support empowering marginalized increased the citizens' confidence and trust vis-à-vis the communities to implement their peacebuilding and Government's legitimacy, due to its enhanced ability to socio-economic priorities.
+Security situation in the targeted deliver services.
+Deep South zones commenced to improve with the set-up of five aendarmerie posts and deployment of gendarmes C PAVING THE WAY FOR PEACE IN SUDAN trained on the usage of drones for monitoring banditry and similar crimes, along with dialogues between the communities Marked by decades of political instability and armed conflict, and the security personnel, and support for inclusive the people of Sudan continued to suffer from a large-scale development of community peace plans.
+Greater access to internal displacement crisis, inter-communal violence and local tribunals and legal clinics enabled the communities to weak rule of law.
+UNDP and UNICEF worked together with the resolve over 350 disputes.
+At the national level, the first Government on the first-ever peacebuilding initiative in Golo, anti-corruption hub established in 2018 enabled more Jebel Marra region and shaped durable solutions to address integrated investigation and prosecution of corruption cases. forced displacement along with creating a conducive environment for the return and integration of displaced INTRODUCING STATE SERVICES IN UNCHARTED TERRITORY IN populations.
+A newly established family and child protection SOMALIA unit addressed child right violations.
+30 paralegals trained by staff from the Bar Association helped to resolve familial and Weakened government infrastructure, and limited state property cases.
+Strengthened rule of law mechanisms resources place major constraints to the peace and significantly decreased communal conflicts related to state-building efforts in Somalia.
+ILO, UNDP, UN HABITAT, UNICEF violations of child rights and gender-based violence and and UNIDO accompanied the Government's efforts in setting improved trust between communities and local authorities.